caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 ### 尼泊尔当地协调人/Coordinator from Nepal.
 Rajendra Shrestha :  Entrepreneur.
-Business Development Director: ESTS Pvt.
-Ltd. Director: Citizen Hydropower Pvt.
-Ltd.
-Academics: MBA from Tribhuvan University, Nepal.
+MBA from Tribhuvan University, Nepal.
-Resource/Strength: Has reliable contacts with important suppliers of Infrastructure related industries/projects as well as other supplier of goods and services at domestic and Int’l front.
-Major supplier of goods and services to many projects including Hydro Power Projects, hotels and Apartments.

 ### 结构专业顾问/ Structural consultant.
 Saroj  Shrestha: Structural Engineer.
 Davis, Bowen & Friedel, Inc., Salisbury, Maryland, USA.
-Masters of Science in Structural Engineering,University of Mississippi, University, Mississippi, USA (Aug 99 – May 02).
+Masters of Science in Structural Engineering,University of Mississippi, University, Mississippi, USA.
-Bachelor of Science in Civil Engineering, Kuvempu University, Karnataka, India.
-(Aug 92 - Nov 96).
 15+ years of cumulative experience in structural design, analysis, and construction of Building Structures, Bridges, Baseball Stadiums, and Retaining Walls.

 ### 活动新闻发言人/spokesman for this activity